campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Rather than simple incompetence, I suspect that Monolilthsoft were stuck between a rock and a hard place: the Switch clearly can't handle some of the game's more-complex scenes, but at the same time, I'm sure that Monolithsoft had to aggressively compress these videos in order to fit all of them on a Switch cartridge.
 While I can sympathize with the difficulty of this problem, it doesn't change the fact that XC3's cutscenes can be distractingly ugly at times.

 ### Lifeless Characters

+STORY MATTERS BECAUSE ITS A STORY DRIVEN GAME

 As I said above, I appreciate Xenoblade Chronicles 3's commitment to a more mature narrative.
 It helps ground the game's otherwise-fantastical story.
 But in their dedication to a more serious tone, they've inadvertently sucked all personality from its characters.

 This is an issue because **it's the characters, not the plot, that an audience latches on to**.
 As human beings, we are hardwired to care about other humans in real life: it's wonderful, but also a necessity for the survival of our species.